mawrkus/learn-redux/README.md

 ### Actions

-- Disptaching actions is **the only way** to mutate the internal state.
+- Dispatching actions is **the only way** to mutate the internal state.
-- Each action is an **object with a type** that describes what hapened.
+- Each action is an **object with a type** that describes what happened.

 ```js
 const { createStore } = require('redux');